cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 **_How can I wait for my requests to be complete?_**

-The prescribed way to do this is to use {% url '`cy.server()`' server#Syntax %}, define your routes using {% url '`cy.route()`' route#Syntax %}, create {% url '`aliases`' variables-and-aliases#Aliases %} for these routes prior to the visit, and _then_ you can explicitly tell Cypress which routes you want to wait on using {% url '`cy.wait()`' wait#Syntax %}. **There is no magical way to wait for all of your XHRs or Ajax requests.** Because of the asynchronous nature of these requests, Cypress cannot intuitively know to wait for them.
+The prescribed way to do this is to define your routes using {% url '`cy.http()`' http %}, create {% url '`aliases`' variables-and-aliases#Aliases %} for these routes prior to the visit, and _then_ you can explicitly tell Cypress which routes you want to wait on using {% url '`cy.wait()`' wait#Syntax %}. **There is no magical way to wait for all of your XHRs or Ajax requests.** Because of the asynchronous nature of these requests, Cypress cannot intuitively know to wait for them.
 You must define these routes and be able to unambiguously tell Cypress which requests you want to wait on.

 ## {% fa fa-angle-right %} Can I test the HTML `<head>` element?